-Macerated Berries: While the biscuits are baking, prepare the berries.
+While the biscuits are baking, prepare the berries.
 Whisk the sugar and vinegar together.
-Fold in the berries and let stand for at least 15 mins
+Fold in the berries and let stand for at least 15 mins.

 Stir in basil and mint.

-Whipped Cream: Whip the heavy cream with a whisk or with the whip attachment on an electric mixer.
+Whip the heavy cream with a whisk or with the whip attachment of an electric mixer.

-Beat until soft peaks, then gradually add the sugar while whipping.
+Beat until you have soft peaks, then gradually add the sugar while whipping.
 Add the vanilla.
 Continue whipping until you have stiff peaks.

-Shortcakes: Halve each biscuit with a fork.
-Spoon some berries over the bottom half, the top with a scoop of whipped cream.
+Halve each biscuit with a fork.
+Spoon some berries over the bottom half, then top with a scoop of whipped cream.
 Place the top half of the biscuit on the whipped cream and serve immediately.